skumarlabs/quickstart-js/messaging/README.md

 1. Your app is running in the currently selected browser tab.
 2. The browser tab's window currently has focus, as defined by the operating system.

+### Notification Response Handler
+The notification gives you option to approve certain action using `self.addEventListener()`.
+If you choose it, certain action or task can be executed!

 Support
 -------